ronanguilloux/Bin/installation_raspberrypi.md

 then CTRL+O to save & CTRL+X to exit from nano editor (or CTRL+K then CTRL+X to save & exit from joe)

+Then exit & re-connect via ssh using myLogin

 Linux upgrade

     sudo apt-get update
     sudo apt-get upgrade
     sudo apt-get dist-upgrade

 Essential command-line based tools